-The patron saint of the village is dedicated to St. Paul and will be met in the center of the village.
+The patron saint of the village is dedicated to St. Paul and will be met in the centre of the village.
 It is a building of the 17th-18th century.
-It is a single-aisled basilica with an arched, wooden and tiled roof.
+It is a single-aisled basilica with a gable roof covered with wooden tiles.
 The tiles are flat and hooked.
 The church is built with irregular stones in the area and is covered with plaster.
 Architecturally, the church follows the same pattern followed by all the Troodos churches built before the 19th century.

 Photo: Papadopoulos Ioannis

-In the centre of the village you will find a small, impressive and picturesque square in which you will find the St. Paul's Youth Center, the Pirellian Mountains Association, the hunting club and the offices of the community council.
+In the centre of the village you will find a small, impressive and picturesque square in which you will find the St. Paul's Youth Centre, the Pitsilias Mountains Association, the hunting club and the offices of the community council.

 The crops of the village:

-The inhabitants of Agios Pavlos are engaged in growing fertile lands along the valleys, a few citrus trees and other fruit trees and vegetables.
+The inhabitants of Agios Pavlos are engaged in cultivation of fertile lands along the valleys, a few citrus trees and other fruit trees and vegetables.
 Their most important crops are walnuts, vines, olives and carobs.

 For the map of the area, click HERE